swift-primitives/swift-memory-primitives/Research/mutable-cross-module-ambiguity.md

 **Result**: **CONFIRMED for library code, but REFUTED for consumers**
 - Library compiles
-- Consumers CANNOT write `Pointer<Int>.Mutable` in type annotations — the typealias definition itself uses `.Mutable` which is ambiguous when resolved
+- Consumers CANNOT write `Pointer<Int>.Mutator` in type annotations — the typealias definition itself uses `.Mutable` which is ambiguous when resolved

 ### 3.4 Variant D: Remove Pointer-Level Mutable Typealias Entirely